operativeF/metabench/README.md

 }
 ```

-What happens is that Metabench will generate the `.cpp` file for different
+What happens is that Metabench will generate a `.cpp` file for different
 values of `n`, and will gather benchmark data for each of these values.
 The
-values of `n` that should be considered are specified in the `chart.json` file.
+values of `n` that should be considered are specified in the `chart.json.erb`
-This file, as outlined above, controls how the `.cpp` files are rendered and
+file.
+This file, as outlined above, controls how the `.cpp.erb` files are
-how the data can be visualized as a chart.
+rendered and how the data can be visualized as a chart.

 TODO: Finish this